 To exam the usefulness of each encoding component in the dual encoding network, we conduct an ablation study as follows.
 Given varied combinations of the encoding components, seven models are trained.
 Table \ref{tab:ablation-encoding} summarizes the choices of video and text encodings and the corresponding performance.

-Among the individual encoders, biGRU-CNN, which builds CNN on top of the output of biGRU is found to be the most effective.
+Among the individual encoders, biGRU-CNN is found to be the most effective.
 As more encoding layers are included, the overall performance goes up.
-For the last four models which combine output from previous layers, they all outperform the corresponding counterpart using the output of a specific layer.
-For example, the model with Level 1 + 2 encoding strategy outperforms the ones with Level 1 or Level 2.
+For the last four models which combine the output from previous layers, they all outperform the corresponding counterpart using the output of a specific layer.
+E.g., the model with Level 1 + 2 encoding strategy outperforms the ones with Level 1 or Level 2.
 The results suggest that features of different levels are complementary to each other.
-The full multi-level encoding setup, \ie Level 1 +2 + 3 in Table \ref{tab:ablation-encoding}, performs the best.
+The full multi-level encoding setup, \ie Level 1 +2 + 3, performs the best.

 We also investigate single-side encoding, that is, video-side multi-level encoding with mean pooling on the text side, and text-side multi-level encoding with mean pooling on the video side.
 These two strategies obtain SumR of 194.5 and 191, respectively.
 The lower scores justify the necessity of dual encoding.
 The result also suggests that video-side multi-level encoding is more beneficial.